CE Geographic Data

 Census Regions are large areas of the United States defined by the Census Bureau.
 There are four Census Regions - Northeast, South, Midwest, and West.
 The public-use microdata (PUMD) provides the variable Region to identify the regions.
 Census region tables can be found here.

 Census Divisions are geographic subsets within the four Census Regions in the United States.
 Divisions contain a number of states, and each Census Region contains two or three Divisions.
 Beginning with the 2015 data, the PUMD provides the variable Division to identify the divisions.
 Information on the geographic divisions used by the CE program is on the U.S. Census geography page.
-Division level tables are expected to be published at the end of 2019 using 2017-2018 data.
+Census Division tables for 2017-2018 can be found here.

 Estimates at the state-level are not calculated or published.
 The PUMD provides the variable State to identify the states.

 As of December 2017, the CE program provides experimental weights that allow for statistically valid computation of selected states.
 Please see the PUMD documentation for further information on state identifiers and the experimental research products page for access to the current experimental weighting files for selected states.
 Please note that for confidentiality reasons some state codes have been suppressed for some or all sampled consumer units in that state.

 Metropolitan Statistical Areas (MSAs) are areas with a high population density and close economic ties throughout, and are included in the CE survey's sample desgin as Primary Sampling Units (PSUs).
 Currently there are 23 MSAs for which estimates can be produced.
 The PUMD provides the variable PSU to identify the MSAs.
 MSA definitions are available on the MSA Definitions (2015-2016) page (PDF).
 MSA tables can be found here.